luke-dole/EL2020/README.md

-# EL2020
+# Spring 2020 Embedded Linux class

-This repository documents Luke Dole's class work and projects done for Spring 2020 Embedded Linux
+This repository documents my class work and projects done for CPS342